Tempo logotype

 Jira administrators, program managers, teams consolidating Atlassian apps

-When a PMO director or CFO asks "Are we spending in the right places?" or "What did this program actually cost compared to what we budgeted?", that answer requires time actuals, capacity data, account classifications, and financial rollups tied to the same Jira issues engineers update every day.
-That's the layer Tempo is built to occupy.
+When a PMO director or CFO asks "Are we spending in the right places?" or "What did this program cost compared to what we budgeted?", the answer requires time actuals, capacity data, account classifications, and financial rollups tied to the same Jira issues engineers update every day.
+That's the job Tempo's products are built for.

-Appfire's catalog, with BigPicture at the center, sits at a different level: Visual program planning and administrative consolidation of the Atlassian app stack.
+Appfire's catalog, with BigPicture at the center, answers a different need: visual program planning and administrative consolidation of the Atlassian app stack.

 How Tempo and Appfire approach AI and integrations

-Together they suggest entries from Jira activity, flag variance between planned and logged hours, and surface workload patterns.
+Both suggest entries from Jira activity, flag variance between planned and logged hours, and surface workload patterns.
 Each suggestion runs through Tempo's standard approval flow before it lands against a CapEx or OpEx account code, and every entry is auditable line by line.
 The human approver owns the timesheet that goes to finance, not the agent.
+Tempo Cloud carries SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT; GDPR and CCPA are covered via standard DPA.
+Data Center deployments operate under their own compliance posture.

 Appfire has formalized AI across its catalog under the Appfire AI initiative, running on Microsoft Azure infrastructure.
 Agile Poker uses AI to analyze dependencies and suggest effort estimations.
 Appfire Flow is marketed to engineering leaders for tracking how AI code assistants affect cycle times.
 Appfire's AI surface sits inside its own product line, with Microsoft as the infrastructure substrate.

-The real difference is backend infrastructure and ecosystem scope, not the UI surface – both deliver insights inside Jira.
-Tempo's Rovo AI agents run on Atlassian's native Rovo intelligence fabric, governed by Atlassian's permissions model and tied to the same approval flows that send time entries to finance.
+The gap is backend infrastructure rather than UI surface – both deliver insights inside Jira.
+Tempo's Rovo agents run on Atlassian's native Rovo intelligence, governed by Atlassian's permissions model and tied to the same approval flows that send time entries to finance.

 Appfire's app-level AI – Agile Poker's effort estimations, Live Fields text corrections, and the broader Appfire AI initiative – is embedded directly in Jira via each app and processes tasks securely on Appfire's enterprise Azure OpenAI substrate.
 Both are real AI integrations.
 They differ on what fabric powers them.